dgerabagi/data-curation-environment/prompt.md

 # Artifact A90: AI Ascent - server.ts (Reference)
 # Date Created: C29
 # Author: AI Model & Curator
+# Updated on: C39 (Add enhanced logging to proxy route)

 - **Key/Value for A0:**
 - **Description:** A reference copy of the `server.ts` file from the `aiascent.game` project, used as a baseline for implementing the DCE LLM proxy.